bachvtuan/html5-sortable-angularjs/README.md

       </div>
     </div>

-If you don't use option you can edit to html-sortable="" in template.
+If you don't want using option, you can edit to html-sortable="" in template.

 ###Done
 Have fun !